satyajitghana/torch-point-ops/README.md

 ## 📊 Performance Benchmarking

 Want to see how fast these operations really are?
-We've included a comprehensive FLOPs benchmarking script!
+We've included a comprehensive FLOPs benchmarking script that tests all operations with multiple precisions and compares eager mode with `torch.compile`.

 ### 🚀 Running the Benchmark